 Do you ever feel like your eyesight isn’t what it used to be?
 Whether it's trouble seeing in low light or reading fine print, eye health isn’t something you should take for granted.

 The good news is nutrition can play a huge role in helping maintain healthy vision.
 This post takes a closer look into why your diet plays an essential role in keeping your eyes functioning at their best.

-Eating the proper nutrients helps reduce your risk for eye diseases such as:
+The quality of your diet significantly impacts vision and overall eye health.
+Therefore, eating the proper nutrients helps reduce your risk for eye diseases, such as:

-These eye conditions tend to affect older adults.
-In general, many age-related diseases occur from long-term oxidative stress.
+These eye conditions, especially age-related macular degeneration, tend to affect older adults.
+Most age-related diseases develop from long-term oxidative stress.

 Oxidative stress occurs when your body collects excess free radicals.
-This process creates an imbalance between free radicals and the antioxidants that neutralize them.
-It also quickens the aging process and increases inflammation.
+This process causes an imbalance between free radicals and the antioxidants that neutralize them.
+It also speeds up the aging process and increases inflammation.